Laurent Landi

-Laurent Landi (born 18 October 1977) is a French-American artistic gymnastics coach and retired gymnast.
+Laurent Landi (born 18 October 1977) is a French artistic gymnastics coach and retired gymnast.
 He was formerly a coach at the World Olympic Gymnastics Academy until 2017, when he began working at the World Champions Centre as the Women's Team director as well as serving as the head coach to Simone Biles.
 Landi has previously coached world and Olympic champion Madison Kocian and world champion Alyssa Baumann.

 Career

 Landi was a member of the French national team in gymnastics.
 He trained at the Olympic Antibes Juan-les-Pins Club in Antibes, France.
 He placed 12th in the all-around and won the bronze medal on high bar at the 1994 Junior European Championships.

 Coaching career

 Following his competitive career, in 1999, Landi started coaching at his club in Antibes.
 Landi coached there until 2002, when he began working at the French National Gymnastics training center in Marseille, France.
 In 2004, he moved to Norman, Oklahoma, with his future wife, Cecile.
 In Oklahoma, Landi was a coach at the Bart Conner Gymnastics Academy.
-Since 2007, he has worked at the World Olympic Gymnastics Academy.
-Landi has worked with accomplished gymnasts such as Alyssa Baumann, Madison Kocian, Briley Casanova, Samantha Ogden, and Sophia Lee.
+In 2007, he and his wife began working at the World Olympic Gymnastics Academy, where they coached gymnasts such as Alyssa Baumann, Madison Kocian, Briley Casanova, Samantha Ogden, and Sophia Lee.
 In 2017, Landi moved from WOGA to the World Champions Centre, where he is currently head coach to Simone Biles.